david-hammond/tidymodlr/cran-comments.md

     -   Ignoring again as this seems a container issue.

         libgfortran.so.5: cannot open shared object file: No such file or directory

+## Release version 1.0.0 - Resubmit

+Received this feedback:

+*The Description field should start with a capital letter. and backtick are not supported.
+Hence simply start "Transforms ...."*

+This has been implemented.

+*Is there some reference about the method you can add in the Description field in the form Authors (year) \<doi:10.....\>?*

+The package offers utilities to make modelling with long data easier.
+It is not the implementation of a published methodology.
+As such there is not a direct published paper to cite.